-SOP for Laboratory Safety | SOP for Chemistry Laboratory
+SOP for Laboratory Safety | SOP for Chemistry Laboratory Safety

 This document details the procedure for laboratory safety of the intended users or concerned personnel.
-It is the policy of Pharmaceuticals /Chemicals ltd. that a written procedure shall be followed for laboratory safety by the intended users or concerned personnel for awareness and implementation.
+It is the policy of Pharmaceuticals /Chemicals Ltd. that a written procedure shall be followed for laboratory safety by the intended users or concerned personnel for awareness and implementation.

 This SOP is applicable at the time of an accident or mishappening in the laboratory.